MarcelBolten/phpeggy/README.md

 Supported options of `peggy.generate`:

+  * `allowedStartRules` — rules the parser will be allowed to start parsing from (default: the first rule in the grammar)
   * `cache` — if `true`, makes the parser cache results, avoiding exponential parsing time in pathological cases but making the parser slower (default:
     `false`).
 In case of PHP, this is strongly recommended for big grammars (like javascript.pegjs or css.pegjs in example folder)
-  * `allowedStartRules` — rules the parser will be allowed to start parsing from (default: the first rule in the grammar)
+  * `grammarSource` — this object will be passed to any location() objects as the source property (default: undefined).
+This object will be used even if options.grammarSource is redefined in the grammar.
+It is useful to attach the file information to the errors, for example

 <a name='PHPeggyOptions'></a>
 You can also pass options specific to the PHPeggy plugin as follows: